nextcloud/news-updater/README.rst

 Using The CLI Based Updater Fails
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The updater uses the PHP executable to run the occ file inside your owncloud directory.
+The updater uses the PHP executable to run the occ file inside your nextcloud directory.
 The general process boils down to the following:

 .. code-block:: bash